Ceterai/Ceterai.github.io/MyEnternia/Wiki/Phospholiator/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Phosiblast

+Creates bursts of Phosic Blasts.
+Press - burst with irradiated fireballs;
+Hold - burst with Phosic Blasts.

+### Phosic Patronage

+This weapon is packed with nades.
+Press - launch a Sticky Firenade;
+Hold - burst with Fire Mines.

 ## Sources

 Found naturally in containers: